 Synopsis: NFL teams took five quarterbacks with the first twelve picks of the 1999 Draft.
 The careers of those five QBs ran the gamut from great to horrendous.

-- #2 pick Donovan McNabb proved to be a borderline HOF superstar.
+- #2 pick Donovan McNabb proved to be a borderline Hall of Famer.

-- #11 pick Daunte Culpepper) made 3 Pro Bowls
+- #11 pick Daunte Culpepper made three Pro Bowls.

 - #1 pick Tim Couch didn’t live up to the pick, but produced too much to be declared a bust.